🏛️ 130+ Museums & Attractions 🧒 Family-Friendly 📍 Citywide Locations

 • Drottninggatan street: Stockholm’s premier shopping street, bustling with a diverse range of shops from international brands to local boutiques.
 This lively, pedestrian-friendly neighborhood is ideal for shopping, people-watching, and learning about the local way of life.

-• Kungsträdgården park: A popular public park in central Stockholm.
+• Kungsträdgården Park: A popular public park in central Stockholm.

 • Avicii Experience museum: An interactive museum dedicated to the life and music of Swedish DJ and producer Tim “Avicii” Bergling.
 It features unreleased music, personal items, and interactive exhibits that allow visitors to explore Avicii’s creative process.